KirillZorikov/recipe_net/README.md

 * [Redis](https://redis.io/)

 For celery, the project has two tasks:
-* Sending emails for password recovery,
+* Sending emails for password recovery
 * Informing administrators about new users.
 Every day at midnight

 ### Project links: